 Rice to water ratio

 To get a good concón you need to make good rice.
 It should be firm but chewable.
 To achieve this you will need to get the right proportion between rice and water.
 Too much water will ruin your rice, too little and the concón will burn.
-In our rice recipes, we give you the proportions we use, however over time you may need to adjust the proportions to the type of rice you use, the stove you use and the pot you have.
-The perfect rice can rarely be achieved at the first try.

 You will need to stir the rice very often to prevent the rice at the bottom from overcooking and eventually burning.